untodesu/uulog/README.md

 - Add a dependency on `uulog` library somewhere;
 - Include `uulog.hh` and register some pre-defined sinks or define and use your own;
 - Issue log messages: `LOG_DEBUG`, `LOG_INFO`, `LOG_WARNING`, `LOG_ERROR` and `LOG_CRITICAL`;
-- If you want to use fmtlib this way, tough luck.
+- If you want to use fmtlib ( :nauseated_face: ) this way, tough luck.
 I can't be bothered with figuring out how to wrench my way into using it via `find_package`, besides managing dependencies by yourself is the way;

 ## CMake: FetchContent
 ```